Giants vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have been the moneyline favorite 41 total times this season.
-They've finished 20-21 in those games.
+- The Giants have won 20 of the 42 games they were the moneyline favorite this season (47.6%).

-- In games it has played as moneyline favorites with odds of -165 or shorter, San Francisco has gone 6-4 (60%).
+- San Francisco has a record of 6-4 when it has played as moneyline favorites with odds of -175 or shorter (60% winning percentage).

-- Based on this contest's moneyline, the Giants' implied win probability is 62.3%.
+- Based on this matchup's moneyline, the Giants have an implied win probability of 63.6%.

-- The Giants have put together a 4-7-0 record against the spread this season.
+- The Giants have collected a 4-7-0 record against the spread this season (covering only 36.4% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!